 Two Things the Author Tries to Do

-Now what does this God-inspired coach do?
+Now what does this God-inspired coach do for the gymnast?
 He tries to do two things.

-1. Bring Them Down to a Safe Landing
+1. Bring Him Down to a Safe Landing

-First, he tries to bring the gymnast to a safe landing from the dangerous position he is in doing this double back flip with a sense of weariness and uncertainty and instability.
+First, he tries to bring the gymnast to a safe landing from the dangerous position he is in doing this double back flip with a sense of weariness, uncertainty, and instability.

-There are a lot of Christians who get themselves into a desperate situations because they have neglected their salvation (2:3), they've drifted away from the Word (2:1), they've lost the cutting edge of discernment (5:14; cf. Romans 12:2), and now they are in a situation where they feel they are hanging by their spiritual fingernails and could drop any minute.
+There are a lot of Christians who get themselves into desperate situations because they have neglected their salvation (Hebrews 2:3), they’ve drifted away from the word (Hebrews 2:1), they’ve lost the cutting edge of discernment (Hebrews 5:14; see also Romans 12:2) and now they are in a situation where they feel they are hanging by their spiritual fingernails and could drop any minute.

 First he shouts, “Find the floor!”
 “Find the floor!”
 Which means get the floor in view.
 When you are doing a back flip, you’re a goner if you can’t get your bearings on the floor.
 If all you see is a swirl of ceiling lights and grandstands, you’re done for.
 “Find the floor!”

-Which is a paraphrase of Hebrews 3:1, "Consider Jesus!" or 12:2, "Look to Jesus!"
+This is a paraphrase of Hebrews 3:1: “Consider Jesus!”
+Or Hebrews 12:2, “Look to Jesus!”
 Jesus is the one sure thing.
 He is the rock, the foundation.
 Get him in view when everything else in your life is swirling and you will land safely.
 The coach knows that panic is the worst enemy in the midst of a dangerous routine.
-And panic comes from a building sense of weakness and uncertainty—or we might say, a lack of assurance in the Christian life.
+And panic comes from a building sense of weakness and uncertainty — or we might say, a lack of assurance in the Christian life.
 And the main cry of this book is: Jesus is sure!
 God is sure!
 The cross is sure!
 The covenant is sure!
 The promises are sure!
 Fix your attention on the things that are sure!
-"Find the floor!"
+“Find the floor!”

 2. Develop New Patterns of Practice and Hope